Subshell For Xe To Form 1 Cation

 The Role of Subshells in Ionization Energy

 The energy required to remove an electron from Xenon is intimately linked to the specific subshell from which the electron is removed.
-Given Xenon’s electronic configuration, the electron will be removed from the outermost subshell, which is the 5p subshell.
-The electron that is removed comes from the 5p subshell because it is the highest energy electron.
+Now, given Xenon’s electronic configuration, the electron will be removed from the outermost subshell, which is the 5p subshell.
+In real terms, the electron that is removed comes from the 5p subshell because it is the highest energy electron.
 Removing an electron from a lower energy subshell would require a great amount of energy.

-- 5p Subshell Contribution: The 5p subshell, being the outermost and completely filled, holds the electrons that are most readily available for removal during ionization.
-However, the stability conferred by the filled 5p subshell means that a significant amount of energy is still required.
+• 5p Subshell Contribution: The 5p subshell, being the outermost and completely filled, holds the electrons that are most readily available for removal during ionization.
+Still, the stability conferred by the filled 5p subshell means that a significant amount of energy is still required.

 Electron Shielding and Effective Nuclear Charge